jamesarems/nxone/README.md

   After this we all set to go with installer.

-   bash cloud-install.sh gluster
+   cloud-install gluster

   Run this command on both servers.

 * Step 2  Configuring GlusterFS

-  bash cloud-install.sh glusterconf
+  cloud-install glusterconf

 * Step 3 Installing OpenNebula With KVM

-  bash cloud-install.sh setup
+  cloud-install setup

 # LizardFS Support